farazsfa007/nxt-trends/README.md

-In this project, let's build a **Nxt Trendz - Cart Features** by applying the concepts we have learned till now.
+In this project, let's build a **Nxt Trendz - Shopping App** by applying the concepts we have learned till now.

+**You can use this app by clicking this Link https://faraznxtshop.ccbp.tech/ thanks**

 ### Refer to the video below: